-Chief Financial Officers (CFOs) and Chief Information Officers need to be concerned with IT Financial Management (ITFM) and telecommunications expense management because they are strategic.
-IT and Telecommunications are not just one of the top five line item expenses for nearly every organization, technology and communications is also critical to empowering workers.
+Chief Financial Officers (CFOs) and Chief Information Officers need to be concerned with IT Financial Management (ITFM) and technology expense management because they are strategic.
+IT and Telecommunications are not just one of the top five line-item expenses for nearly every organization, technology and communications are also critical to empowering workers.

 CFOs and CIOs should consider IT and telecommunications as a board room topic.
-There is a need to balance cost management with the strategic need of maintaining a reliable efficient network.
+There is a need to balance cost management, cybersecurity and the strategic need of maintaining a flexible reliable efficient network.

 ITFM, TEM, WEM and/or EMM/MMS programs produce benefits in four main areas:

 - Reduction of technology service expense

 CFOs and CIOs care about technology because it represents the next step in a transformative era.
 With the pandemic lockdowns giving rise to Work from Home (WFM), there are now more mobile users than computer users tethered to desks.
 Organizations can reduce or eliminate real estate costs, hire and deploy talent globally while mitigating immigration issues, and, enjoy productivity gains.
 Workers get geographic flexibility (live where they prefer), eliminate commutes, and achieve a better work/life balance.

 Corporate profits and opportunities for innovation are multiplying as more organizations harness the power of remote work and mobile technology.
 The convergence of voice and data networks was big, but the convergence of mobile broadband networks, cloud computing, smarter devices, pervasive connectivity, the ability to program intelligence around us with the Internet of Things (IoT) is going to be even bigger as it dramatically change every industry.